Fattimo/hear-a-tale-awakening/README.md

 ### Known Bugs
 * Trying to access a chapter from the home screen brings the reader to the beginning of the book if the reader has not begun reading that chapter yet
 * Errors are thrown in console when the reader tries to cue audio that we don't have files for
-* User interface on mobile needs improvement
+* User interface on mobile (vertical) needs improvement

 ## Version 0.2.0